happyekereene/DSA-CAPSTONE-PROJECT-2/README.md

 7. Total Amount Paid Per Region

 - **Key Insights in Details
-1. Gender Distribution of Employees o	Males: 465 (53.15%)
-o	Females: 441 (46.62%)
-o	Unspecified: 40 (4.23%)
-✅ The company has an almost equal gender balance, with a slight male majority.
+1. Gender Distribution of Employees: With the pie chart showing the total number of males as 465 (53.15%), females as 441 (46.62%), and unspecified as 40 (4.23%), the company has an almost equal gender balance, with a slight male majority.
-2. Gender Distribution by Department o	Most departments show a fairly balanced gender mix, though some like Product and Engineering have more males.
+2. Gender Distribution by Department: The column chart reveals that most departments show a fairly balanced gender mix, though some like Product and Engineering have more males.
-✅ Diversity initiatives could target departments with low female representation.
-3. Gender Distribution by Region o	All regions (Kaduna, Abuja, Lagos) have relatively even gender representation, but Kaduna has the highest number of employees.
-✅ Recruitment might be more active in Kaduna or it serves as a major operational hub.
+3. Gender Distribution by Region: The bar chart reveals that regions (Kaduna, Abuja, Lagos) have relatively even gender representation, but Kaduna has the highest number of employees.
+Recruitment might be more active in Kaduna or it serves as a major operational hub.
-4. Average Salary by Gender
-o	Unspecified: $78K
-o	Male: $75K
-o	Female: $72K
+4. Distribution of Ratings Based on Gender: Males have more "Very Good" ratings (212), while females also perform well with 190 "Very Good" ratings.
+Performance is not heavily gender-skewed, supporting gender-neutral productivity.
-✅ Gender pay gaps are relatively small but still noticeable.
-Further auditing is recommended.
+5. Average Salary by Gender: The average salaries earned by the different gender revealed as Unspecified ($78K), Male ($75K) and Female ($72K) indicate that pay gaps are relatively small but still noticeable.
+6. Salary Band by Region: Lagos employees dominate higher pay brackets, while Kaduna has more employees in the $91K–$110K range.
+It is safe to say there may be role specialization or seniority clusters in Lagos.
+7. Total Amount Paid Per Region: From the bar chart,	Kaduna shows total amount ($12.1), Abuja ($10.5M) and Lagos ($9.2M) to be paid to be paid in their respective regions.
+Kaduna has the highest workforce and salary spend.
+Important for budget allocations.

+-Additional insights
+* Employees in High Salary Brackets: 292 employees earn salaries ≥ $90K.
+High-skill or leadership roles may form a considerable portion of the workforce.
+Though with the recent regulation requirement for manufacturing companies to pay employees a minimum of $90,000, Palmoria Group has a long way to go as only 292 employees satisfy this condition compared to the 874 workforce population.
+* Departmental Spread of Employees shows that all 12 departments are covered, with the most populated departments being Product, Business Development, and Engineering.
+These likely represent Palmoria’s core functions.
+* Total bonus incentive as $959.89K is substantial.
+It Could be evaluated further for alignment with performance.
+* Majority of employees are rated Very Good or Good, but too many are Not Rated.
+Performance appraisal process may need tighter enforcement.

+### Recommendations To Palmoria Group Stakeholders
+---
+1. Tighten Performance Reviews
+    - Too many “Not Rated” entries reduce the integrity of performance tracking.
+HR should ensure full appraisal completion.
+2. Address Pay Equity Gaps
+    - Even minor gender-based salary differences should be reviewed periodically to uphold fairness and retain top talent.
+3. Optimize Regional Costing
+    - Kaduna’s high payroll burden should be analyzed to ensure resource efficiency and ROI.
+4. Align Bonuses with Performance Ratings
+    - Consider a clearer bonus policy tied to verified performance scores to maximize motivation and fairness.
+5. Succession Planning in High-Salary Bands
+   - With 292 employees earning $90K+, ensure leadership development and succession plans are in place.
+6. Develop Data-Driven Workforce Policies
+   - Use these insights for strategic decisions around hiring, training, promotions, and compensation across regions and departments

+### Summary
+---
+Generally, the overall balanced workforce deplects gender equity in Palmoria Group and the high investment in salaries and bonuses suggests a competitive HR strategy.
+Nevertheless, all recommendations should be considered to clear Palmoria Group off misconceptions and increase her reach and impact to the ends of the world.